 You need to gather some basic personal information including:

-You will also need details of any other credit cards, if planning to transfer the balances to Tesco.
+You will also need details of any other credit cards if you’re planning to transfer the balances to Tesco.
 The application should take just 10 minutes online, but existing Tesco Bank customers could find it even quicker.

-This card has one clear attraction: one of the longest 0% introductory purchases deals around.
-If you want to spread the cost of a major purchase for more than two years without incurring any interest, this is up there with the best.
-Just remember to clear it within 26 months, since the standard APR kicks in after that.
-Other cards also offer 0% purchases for 26 months but Clubcard points may give this the edge for regular Tesco shoppers.
+This card has one clear attraction: a solid 0% introductory purchases deal.
+If you want to spread the cost of a major purchase for more than a year without incurring any interest, this is a strong contender.
+Just remember to clear it within 18 months, since the standard APR kicks in after that.
+Other cards also offer 0% purchases for 18 months or more, but Clubcard points may give this the edge for regular Tesco shoppers.
 If you don’t need 0% purchases but do want those points, check the rest of the Tesco credit card range.

 The Motley Fool receives compensation from some advertisers who provide products and services that may be covered by our editorial team.
 It’s one way we make money.
 But know that our editorial integrity and transparency matters most and our ratings aren’t influenced by compensation.
 The statements above are The Motley Fool’s alone and have not been provided or endorsed by bank advertisers.
 The Motley Fool has recommended shares in Lloyds, Tesco and Barclays.